Josh Bohannon

 Joshua James Bohannon (born 9 April 1997) is an English cricketer who plays for Lancashire County Cricket Club.

 Career

 Bohannon made his List A debut for Lancashire in the 2018 Royal London One-Day Cup on 25 May 2018.
 He made his Twenty20 debut for Lancashire in the 2018 t20 Blast on 3 August 2018.
-He made his first-class debut for Lancashire in the 2018 County Championship on 17 August 2018.
+He made his first-class debut for Lancashire in the 2018 County Championship on 17 August 2018, playing against Surrey he scored a half-century batting at number 8.

+In September 2019, Bohannon reached his maiden first-class century, going on to make 174 against Derbyshire.

+Bohannon was Lancashire's leading runscorer during the 2021 County Championship season with 853 runs at an average of 53.31.

-In April 2022, in the 2022 County Championship, Bohannon scored his maiden double century in first-class cricket, with 231 against Gloucestershire.
+In April 2022, in the County Championship, Bohannon scored his maiden double century in first-class cricket, with an innings of 231 against Gloucestershire.

-In August 2022, he was discussed as a candidate for a test debut in the England cricket team.
+In August 2022, he was discussed as a candidate for a Test debut in the England cricket team.

+Bohannon made his first List A century against Kent, with a score of 105 on 9 August 2023.

+In the 2023 County Championship, Bohannon was the leading run scorer of division 1 with 1257 runs at an average of 59.85.
+Following the season he signed a new deal with Lancashire till 2026.

 Role

 Bohannon is a right handed top order batter who also bowls at medium pace.